 In response to Covid-19, the Batik Center has shifted much of its operations to creating face masks for the local community.
 Learn about the artisans' experience making and selling masks, as well as how Woaze Tsatoe has been impacted by the pandemic.

-The production manager of Amenuveve, Vida Zogli, took the initiative to make face masks at the very beginning of COVID-19’s arrival in Ghana.
-Vida originally tried to sell the masks in Accra, but too much competition and increasing travel restrictions made this difficult, so now she is just focusing on selling them in the Woadze Tsatoe community and the Volta Region’s capital city of Ho.
-As for how Vida and the other artisans of Amenuveve are able to make sales in Ho, she explains, “[We go] store to store to showcase the products we have.''
-Most of the sales they have been able to make is with local people and at hospitals in Ho.
-Currently, Vida is also lobbying for the Electoral Commission of Ghana to buy nose masks from her for the workers who will be running the 2020 New Voter Registration happening this summer.
+Woadze Tsatoe's artisans took the initiative to make and sell face masks immediately following Covid-19’s arrival in Ghana.
+Vida Zogli, manager of the Batik Center, originally tried to sell the masks in Accra but, due to increasing competition and travel restrictions, she has since focused her customer search on the Volta Region’s capital of Ho.
+There, Vida explains that she goes "store to store to showcase the products [they] have."
+Most of the sales that she has made are at hospitals in the city, as well as among residents of the Woadze Tsatoe community.
+Currently, Vida is also lobbying for the Electoral Commission of Ghana to buy masks from her for the workers who will be running the 2020 New Voter Registration, which will take place this summer.